 "Collectors of Hermès are known for their encyclopaedic knowledge of materials, shades, and models.
-To be an Hermès expert is to be fluent in a language in which phrases such as ‘Juane Ambre Clemence K28” (link to NY bag lot 56) and 'Matt Mykonos Alligator B30' are not only familiar, but represent something very specific."
+To be an Hermès expert is to be fluent in a language in which phrases such as ‘Juane Ambre Clemence K28' and ‘Matte Mykonos Alligator B30’ are not only familiar, but represent something very specific."

-"To these collectors, there is no greater privilege than becoming the owner of a bag emblazoned with a horseshoe stamp, denoting that the bag was a special order.
-To those who can immediately identify an Hermès hue or leather, the special order process remains a significant experience.
+"To these collectors, there is no greater privilege than becoming the owner of a bag emblazoned with a horseshoe stamp, denoting that the bag was a special order, and often crafted in a combination of the season's most desirable new colors.
+To those who can immediately identify an Hermès hue or leather, the Special Order process remains a significant experience.
 These one-of-a-kind pieces can drive values sky-high."

 "The expertise Hermès applies to every aspect of its design extends to the rigour of its dyeing process.
 All leathers are treated and dyed with near-military precision by highly trained artisans in the workshops of Pantin.
 The seasonal release of colours is always anxiously anticipated, and inevitably results in comprehensive dissection by Hermès fanatics.
 Rumours of ‘rested’ colours being re-released are regularly circulated.

 At auction, pinks and blues tend to achieve the highest values.
-Shades such as Rose Azalee or Rose Sakura are known to command astronomical prices, especially in small pieces such as the Kelly Pochette or the Kelly 25.
-Bleu bags, especially shades such as Bleu Saphir, are highly coveted for Birkins.
+Shades such as Rose Lipstick, Rose Azalee and Rose Sakura are known to command astronomical prices, especially in small pieces such as the Kelly Pochette or the Kelly 25.
+Bleu bags, especially shades such as Bleu Marine and Bleu Saphir, are highly coveted for Birkins.
 Some shades are part of the Hermès canon, including Rouge Hermès, known as Rouge H, and have been collector staples for half a century."

 Said to have left the factory on the same day that Hermès designer Catherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959, and was named after the designer’s newborn daughter.
 Although designed more than 50 years ago, the Constance’s elegant shape and functional design make it a favourite among collectors.
 It is said that a Constance can be harder to find than the more well-known Birkin and Kelly.

-"The Constance pictured above is a celebration of the brand’s craftsmanship and the workshop in which every Hermès piece originates.
-A perfect marriage of materials and colors, forming a subtle landscape which Hermes takes much of their design inspiration, this is among the most coveted of the newly released limited edition collections of the brand."
+“The Constance is a celebration of the brand’s craftsmanship and the workshop in which every Hermès piece originates.
+A perfect marriage of materials and colors.”

 Only Hermès would take an existing craft and spend years working towards an inventive new way to interpret materials.
 The delicate nature of osier, or wicker, means it is used by only the most skilled artisans.
 The resulting basket pattern is paired with Barenia leather, known to collectors as the material used in saddles.

-"This juxtaposition of old and new highlights the brand’s constant innovation.
-The Osier Kelly was first seen in 2011; five years later, Hermès invented a technique to produce wicker bags in the round.
-The 2016 Spring/Summer Picnic Party collection saw the introduction of a selection of wicker items, such as the Picnic Bolide seen above, however, as the first of this collection, the Picnic Kelly continues to be a top collector piece."
+“This juxtaposition of old and new highlights the brand’s constant innovation.
+The Osier Kelly was first seen in 2011; five years later, Hermès invented a technique to produce wicker bags in a round shape.
+The 2016 Spring/Summer Picnic Party collection saw the introduction of a selection of wicker items, such as the Picnic Bolide and Farming Bag, however, as the first of this collection, the Picnic Kelly continues to be a top collector piece.”

 Most people are aware that it can be difficult to find a Birkin, but few realise that this is because nearly every model is held at a very low level of production.
 The materials and quality intrinsic to their creation contribute to the rarity of all Hermès leather goods, which means handbag collectors can spend years searching for models in unusual materials and colours — especially shades that are more difficult to achieve.